benkates/the-office-multi-chart/README.md

 ## Completed

+- [x] character below nodes
+- [x] Tooltip add semantics bc you haven’t seen posneg yet on mobile
+- [x] Xaxis too close on small screen
+- [x] tooltip for network should be static in top left
+- [x] on input change for transcript, highlight the name
 - [x] put dropdown and button side-by-side
 - [x] button to reset highlighting
 - [x] check out multi-hover (hover on one, another chart lights up)